 - “What does ‘evaporative’ mean?”

 Evaporative cooling towers, or cooling towers are devices which make use of a natural principle which is as simple as it is effective: the forced evaporation of a minimum quantity of water, compared to the main mass, takes place by the dissipation of heat from the mass itself; the mass, therefore, cools down (latent heat of evaporation).

 1.2.
-Cooling towers exploit the latent heat of evaporation
+How do Cooling Towers work?
+Exploiting the latent heat of evaporation

 Evaporative cooling towers are able to best realise the water/air heat exchange process: evaporation is forced through the use of simple, effective components which normally require minimum maintenance.